treasure-data/treasure-boxes/scenarios/custom_notifications/slack_notification/README.md

 ## Scenario

 By default the notification on a workflow failure will only go to the owner of the workflow.
-The purpose of this scenario is to illustrate how to send notification to the slack channel when the workflow encounters and error.
+The purpose of this scenario is to illustrate how to send a notification to a slack channel when a workflow encounters an error.

 *Steps*
-1. Run an incorrect query, then workflow fails.
+1. Run an incorrect query that results in a workflow failure.
-2. Kick the `_error` task, then http operator sends notification including error message.
+2. Kick the `_error` task, the http operator will then send a notification including the error message.
-3. Receive notification slack message.
+3. Receive the slack message notification indicating that the workflow has failed.

 In this scenario, some workflow operators are used.
 Please refer to the documentation for each operator.